astampoulis/website-source/content/blog/taksim-modes-makam.md

 mode type_check (input input).
 ```

 Makam does not support mode declarations though.
-This brings us to the main thing we'll explore in this post: can we add support for them, without changing the core language?
+This brings us to the main thing we'll explore in this post: can we add some support for them, without changing the core language?

 Here's the structure of the rest of this.

 - What happens if we transcribe the bidirectional system for the STLC directly? [→ example, naively](#example-naively)
 - How can we model bidirectional typing accurately? [→ example, manually](#example-manually)
 - It would be nice to be able to fix this just by adding a mode declaration for `type_synth` and `type_check`.
 Can we add mode declarations to Makam?
-Is there a way to do this without changing the core language? [→ modal makam](#modal-makam)
+Is there a way to do this without changing the core language? [→ modes in makam](#modes-in-makam)
 - Do simple mode declarations provide enough generality?
-(TODO) [→ modal makam, take 2](#todo)
+(TODO) [→ modes in makam, take 2](#todo)
 - Can we turn the bidirectional recipe into a Makam program, to "bidirectionalize" an existing typing declaration?
 (TODO) [→ writing recipes in makam](#todo)

 ## example, naively